GIS Suite for Reprocessing old Meteor M2 S-files

-Also present are two copies of LRPTDecoder.exe, with appropriate ini files and keplerian element (tle) files, for decoding Meteor M2 (and Meteor M2-2) S-files.
+Also present are two copies of LRPTDecoder.exe, with appropriate ini files and keplerian element (tle) files, for decoding the various Meteor M satellites.

 ReadMe.txt is a brief guide to the processing methods, and SGP4.dll is used by MeteorGIS.exe to geocorrect the images.